raven428/ansible-mega-var/README.md

 ##### Case `1.2.2`

-If `delegate_to: localhost` is set, then downloading will be performed on the Ansible controller then downloaded result will be propagated to a remote host before decompress and decompressed on the remote host.
-Note an appropriate decompress module for python should be installed at the destination host
+If `delegate_to: localhost` is set, then downloading will be performed on the Ansible controller, decompressed, then propagated to a remote host after decompress

 ##### Case `1.2.3`

-If `something` is set, then downloading will be performed on the Ansible controller, decompressed, then propagated to a remote host before decompress
+If `something` is set, then downloading will be performed on the Ansible controller then downloaded result will be propagated to a remote host before decompress and decompressed on the remote host.
+Note an appropriate decompress module for python should be installed at the destination host

 #### Archive with a directory tree: complete unarchive